hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 {% endcapture %}
 {% include gallery images=imblock23 cols=1 %}

 One can even go a step further &mdash; to ellaborate the more aggressive knowledge transfer techniques that distills hidden representations, such as *FitNets* ([Romero, 2015][fitnets]), to train the Multi-Task model faster.
 It can be helpful when one needs to perform a Neural Architecture Search for the most efficient MTL architecture.
+Simple, yet effective.
+A true *Instant Noodle!*

 [catastrophic-forgetting]: https://en.wikipedia.org/wiki/Catastrophic_interference
 [ubernet]: https://arxiv.org/abs/1609.02132